Understanding Procter & Gamble's Unusual Options Activity | Benzinga

 Understanding Procter & Gamble's Unusual Options Activity

-Shares of Procter & Gamble (NYSE:PG) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $143.58.
+On Tuesday, shares of Procter & Gamble (NYSE:PG) saw unusual options activity.
+After the option alert, the stock price moved up to $143.92.

 Three Signs Of Unusual Options Activity